Common Boxwood (spiral)

-Common Boxwood (spiral) has green foliage.
+Common Boxwood (spiral) is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has rich green evergreen foliage.
 The small round leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Common Boxwood (spiral) is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It is a good choice for attracting bees to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.